jcote9/ps3/README.md

   R= (order_id, customer_id, invoice_number, status)
   I would apply the first normalization rule and divide the date into indivisible units.
 The primary key in this relation is the order_number.
 I would create a customer entity.
 Customers= (order_id, c_first, c_last, zip, state)

+__X.
+Customer table would not have order_id in it.
+Orders table would have customer ID although__

 8. For customer, could email be used as a primary key?
 If so, state why.
 Also, if possible to use as a primary key, discuss any disadvantages of using email as a primary key.

   I do not think email is a good canditate for a primary key.
 This is because, a primary key needs to be hold a unique value.
 It may be possible that two people have similar email addresses.
 Also, customers might make a change to their email address.
 In this case you would have to change all foreign keys.

+__X.
+Yes, two may have similar (but different) email addresses.
+If the key was 1, 2, 3, 4, is 2 similar to 3?
+Is 1 similar to 11?
+Keys are not used by humans, but by the RDMS. __

 9. Given two relations S and R below find the Cartsian Product S x R.

   Every element of S has to be matched of each element of R. (1,2,3,1,1 1,2,2,2,3,1,2,1,2,5,2,3,3,1,1,2,3,2,2,3,2,3,2,1,5)

+__X__

 10. Find the natural join between the Faculty and Department relations below.

   The natural join is department, because this column has a relationship with the rest of the data.

+__C__

 S